- 1 Purpose

 - Insurances, Licences, Registrations and Certificates - The University project manager or Supervisor must ensure that contractor's or subcontractor's Employees possess the insurances, licences, registrations and certificates required by Federal, State or local legislation.

 - Pre-Work Campus Safety Induction - Before work is commenced on any University property, all persons who will be working at the University must complete the induction training program.
-The easiest way to do this is for the individuals to complete the USQ Online Contractor Induction presentation.
+The easiest way to do this is for the individuals to complete the UniSQ Online Contractor Induction presentation.

 - Standard Induction - A standard induction is available for those contractors who are unable to complete the Online Contractor Induction.
 The Contract Liaison Officer should present this induction or organise assistance from the University Safety team.
 The Contract Liaison Officer should also inform the contractor that this induction will take approximately one hour.